sailfishos-mirror/bind9/doc/notes/notes-9.18.44.rst

   When a query for type ANY triggered a delegation response, all additional data was omitted from the response, including mandatory glue.
-This has been corrected. :gl:`#5659`
+This has been fixed. :gl:`#5659`

-- Reconfigure NSEC3 opt-out zone to NSEC causes zone to be invalid.
+- Reconfiguring an NSEC3 opt-out zone to NSEC caused the zone to be invalid.

-  A zone that is signed with NSEC3, opt-out enabled, and then reconfigured to use NSEC, causes the zone to be published with missing NSEC records.
+  A zone that was signed with NSEC3, had opt-out enabled, and was then reconfigured to use NSEC, was published with missing NSEC records.
   This has been fixed. :gl:`#5679`